 Shriner photo credit Jim Motavalli Mother Nature Network blog.

 I found myself watching for some of the groups I remembered fondly from my younger parade going.
 The carpenter's union had a great float with moving parts, the catholic schools of Worcester were blasting the unicorn song and I had to really stop myself from doing the hand movements.
 Here's a you tube link if you have no idea what I am talking about.
 There was the man who rides on a toilet... can't remember what he's advertising, but the point is that I was surprised how reminiscent the day was for me.
+We ducked out a little early to beat the crowds, but the true experience (read: with beer - we weren't drinking) usually lasts into the afternoon.
+Families cook out or have a nice lunch spread and Park Avenue becomes a block party.
+The barrooms stay packed with the young twenty-somethings and local bands play into the evening.

 Oh!
 I found out a little to late that there is a very popular Guinness Celtic 5k before the parade.
 I was a little jealous because the t-shirts were uber cool.
 Jack and I have made plans to run next year.
 I heard that the racers had a great run and the turnout was particularly impressive.